Robert C. Cloud, Ed.D. (1969) Baylor University, Educational Administration

 Leanne Newman, Ed.D.
 (1998) University of Louisville, Educational Psychology

 Dr. Leanne Newman is a former student affairs administrator who served in several positions before coming to teach at Baylor.
 She currently teaches courses on college student development theory and the capstone course.

 Laine Scales, Ph.D.
 (1994) University of Kentucky, Higher Education

 Dr. Laine Scales is Professor of Higher Education.
 Dr. Scales has authored, co-authored, or co-edited eight books and over thirty articles and chapters in the areas of case method teaching, pedagogy methods, rural social work, and history of Baptist women in higher education.
 Dr. Scales has held leadership positions in Texas Women in Higher Education and the American Council on Education, Office of Women in Higher Education.

 In addition to the full-time faculty, the HESA program features adjunct and affiliated faculty from Student Life, Educational Psychology, Curriculum & Instruction, and other areas of the university.
 Each adjunct faculty member utilizes his or her expertise and experience to enhance the learning of graduate students.
-Adjunct and affiliated faculty include Kevin Jackson, Vice President for Student Life, Martha Lou Scott, Associate Vice President for Student Life, Elizabeth Palacios, Dean for Student Development, Jeff Doyle, Dean for Student Learning & Engagement, and Rod Hetzel, Senior Psychologist in Counseling Services.
+Adjunct and affiliated faculty include Kevin Jackson, Vice President for Student Life, Martha Lou Scott, Associate Vice President for Student Life, Elizabeth Palacios, Dean for Student Development, and Jeff Doyle, Dean for Student Learning & Engagement.